The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 The Hearth is located in the community of Silver City, a dynamic town at the edge of the remote and vast Gila National Wilderness.
 Silver City is also within four hours of three major Southwestern cities—El Paso, Albuquerque, and Tucson—all of which are home to many people who witness and work with some of the most pressing issues of this time and place.
 This includes border solidarity, anti-gentrification, climate and environmental justice, and immigration accompaniment work.
 This is world-changing work—necessary, powerful, and often challenging.

-While The Hearth is supported by the Presbytery of the Southwest as part of the New Worshiping Community program, grounded in Christian faith, there is no requirement for a particular belief system to participate in Hearth activities.
+While The Hearth is supported by the Presbytery of the Southwest as part of the New Worshiping Community Program which grounded in Christian faith, there is no requirement for a particular belief system to participate in Hearth activities.

 All in need of rest are welcome.

-The gathering hall, which has its own sound system and a stage with a green room, can accommodate up to 230 people.
-Additional tables and chairs are on hand.
-We envision community organizations and families using this space.
+The Community Hall, which has its own sound system and a stage with a green room, can accommodate up to 230 people.
+Twenty tables and 80 chairs 0n chairs are on hand.
 It’s perfect for fundraising dinners, large potluck gatherings, and plays.
 The room opens onto an outdoor patio.

-Rental of the gathering hall comes with use of the kitchen.
-It has two sinks, a stove, a dishwasher, and enough plates, silverware and drinking vessels for 100 people.
+Rental of the Community Hall comes with use of the kitchen.
+It has two sinks, two stoves, a dishwasher, and enough plates, silverware, serving and drinking vessels for 100 people.

 SPACES FOR COMMUNITY and FAMILY RENTAL